 Congelin campground

 We stayed at Congelin campground in September 2023 and paid $11 per person per night ($3 per child).
+Please check Parks and Wildlife website for current pricing and bookings.

 We were happy for an opportunity to still have fire on the last day of September.